 St Innocent Mission Society The St Innocent Mission Society exists to promote awareness and involvement in Christian mission and evangelism.
 Taking into account Jesus' call to his apostles to be witnesses locally, regionally, and internationally (Acts 1:8), the society seeks opportunities in these dimensions to love our fellow human beings made in the image of God and to promote the edification and growth of Christ's Church.
 Women's Group The Women's Group is specifically aimed at facilitating events that encourage fun and fellowship for all women on campus, whether they be staff, faculty wives, or students.
 Movie nights, "moms' night out," cooking classes, game nights, and other creative special activities draw the women together for times of relaxation and fellowship.
 St Moses Society Taking the Fellowship of St Moses the Black as its inspiration, the St Moses Society endeavors to foster meaningful conversation on race in the Orthodox Church today.
 The group holds weekly prayers of reconciliation in Three Hierarchs Chapel on campus.
 Orthodox Inter-Seminary Movement (OISM) OISM typically meets twice a year at a different seminary and seeks to foster prayer, fellowship, and cooperation among seminarians of the Orthodox Church.
-Top: Among many projects that St Innocent Mission Society participates in, members regularly gather in the seminary's refectory kitchen to prepare meals for the local soup kitchen.
+Top: Among many projects that St Innocent Mission Society participates in, members regularly gather in the Seminary's refectory kitchen to prepare meals for the local soup kitchen.
 Middle left: Women on campus enjoy a time of fellowship and relaxation.
 Middle right: The St Moses Society gathers weekly in the chapel for prayers for reconciliation.
 Bottom: In October 2022, the Orthodox Inter-Seminary Movement (OISM) Fall Retreat was hosted by St Tikhon's Seminary.
-One of the participants, Caleb McGee (SVOTS '24), reflected, "This was my first time to attend an OISM retreat, and I found it to be a very rewarding experience.
+One of the participants, Caleb McGee (M.Div.
+'24), reflected, "This was my first time to attend an OISM retreat, and I found it to be a very rewarding experience.
 I very much enjoyed getting to meet students from the other seminaries and the time we spent in fellowship and prayer together over the weekend.
 I very much look forward to our spring retreat and other future gatherings!"

 St Juliana Society

 The St Juliana Society, formed to support future clergy wives, plans a variety of events with a range of speakers who cover topics that have been suggested by former students and second- and third-year student wives.
-Meetings are on alternate Monday evenings at 7:00 p.m., generally at the home of our president and his wife, Fr Chad and Mka Thekla Hatfield.
+Meetings are on alternate Monday evenings at 7:00 p.m.
 There is also a more general Women's Group, specifically aimed at facilitating events that encourage fun and fellowship for all women on campus, whether they be staff, faculty wives, or students.
-Movie nights, "moms' night out," cooking classes, game nights, and other creative special activities draw the women together for times of relaxation and fellowship.

 More on page 44

-66 I remember what it was like being a young clergy wife, clueless as to what was expected of me and how to deal with the challenges of parish and mission life," notes Matushka Thekla.
-"With the help of my student planners, we create a venue for questions about what happens after seminary, and try to equip wives with the tools they will need.
-99
+66 I remember what it was like being a young clergy wife, clueless as to what was expected of me and how to deal with the challenges of parish and mission life.
+With the help of my student planners, we created a venue for questions about what happens after seminary, in order to equip wives with the tools they will need.
+9 MKA THEKLA HATFIELD, ST JULIANA SOCIETY FOUNDING COORDINATOR

-MKA THEKLA HATFIELD